Members and beneficiaries of the Avon Pension Fund

 How long we keep your personal data

-We will only keep your personal data for as long as we need it to administer the Fund and to deal with any questions or complaints that we may receive about this, unless the law requires us to keep it for a longer period or the fund actuary requires it for actuarial purposes.
-In practice, this means that your personal data will be retained for as long as you (or any beneficiary who receives benefits after your death) are entitled to benefits from the Fund.
-This data will also be retained indefinitely when those benefits stop being paid in order that the Fund can assess the longevity of Fund members and therefore contribute to broader research on LGPS pensioner longevity.
-For the same reason, your personal data will also need to be retained where you have received a transfer, or refund, from the Fund in respect of your benefit entitlement as proof that you no longer have any further benefit entitlement from the Fund.
+We will only keep your personal data for as long as we need to in order to fulfil the purpose(s) for which it was collected and for so long afterwards as we consider may be required to deal with any questions or complaints that we may receive about our administration of the Fund, unless we elect to retain your data for a longer period to comply with our legal and regulatory obligations.
+This means that in most cases your personal data will be retained for 100 years after the member’s and any beneficiary’s date of birth and if greater such period as you (or any beneficiary who receives benefits after your death) are entitled to benefits from the Fund and for a period of 15 years after those benefits stop being paid.
+For the same reason, your personal data may also need to be retained where you have received a transfer, or refund, from the Fund in respect of your benefit entitlement.

-You have a right to access and obtain a copy of the personal data that the Administering Authority holds about you and to ask the Administering Authority to correct your personal data if there are any errors or it is out of date.
-In some circumstances you may also have a right to ask the Administering Authority to restrict the processing of your personal data until any errors are corrected, to object to processing or to transfer or (in very limited circumstances) erase your personal data.
+You have a right to access and obtain a copy of the personal data that the Administering Authority holds about you and to ask the Administering Authority to correct your personal data if there are any errors or it is out of date or incomplete.
+In certain circumstances you have the right to object to the processing of your personal data; for example, you have the right to object to processing of your personal data which is based on the public interest basis identified in the section above headed "lawful use of your personal data", or where processing is for direct marketing purposes.
+In some cases, you may also have a right to ask the Administering Authority to restrict the processing of your personal data until any errors are corrected, or to transfer or (in very limited circumstances) erase your personal data.
+You can obtain further information about these rights from the Information Commissioner's Office at: www.ico.org.uk or via its telephone helpline (0303 123 1113).

 If you wish to exercise any of these rights or have any queries or concerns regarding our processing of your personal data, please contact our Data Protection team: Data_protection@bathnes.gov.uk.

 The personal data we hold about you is used to administer your Fund benefits and we may from time to time ask for further information from you for this purpose.
-If you do not provide such information, or ask that the personal data we already hold is deleted or restricted, this may affect the payment of benefits to you (or your beneficiaries) under the Fund.
-In some cases it could mean the Administering Authority is unable to put your pension into payment or has to stop your pension (if already in payment).
+If you do not provide such information or ask that the personal data we already hold is deleted or restricted, this may affect the payment of benefits to you (or your beneficiaries) under the Fund.
+In some cases, it could mean the Administering Authority is unable to put your pension into payment or must stop your pension (if already in payment).

 Please contact the Fund administrator www.avonpensionfund.org.uk/contact-us for further information.